nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 ### Produce and Consumer

-As much as this is Kafka-101 and quite rudimentary it makes sense to test our setup by sending and receiving messages from the designated Kafka topic.
+I agree this is Kafka-101 and not quite Hello-World but it makes sense to test our setup by sending and receiving messages from the designated Kafka topic.

-Produce some message via a console window.
-Open a new window and run the following Kafka producer command.
+Produce some message by opening a new window and running the following Kafka producer command.
-Type 3 or 4 messages entering the 'return' key after each.
+Type 3 or 4 messages hitting the 'return' key after each message.
 ```text
 ./kafka-console-producer.sh --broker-list $BootstrapServerString --producer.config client.properties --topic aerospike-airforce-1
 >Instrument Check